Learning the dynamics of a one-dimensional plasma model with graph neural networks: Conflict of interest

 \section{Conflict of interest}

 The authors declare no conflict of interest.

-\ack{The authors would like to thank P.~J.~Bilbao, T.~Grismayer, A.~Joglekar, and E.~P.~Alves for helpful discussions.
-This work was supported by the FCT (Portugal) under the Project No 2022.02230.PTDC (X-MASER) and PhD Fellowship Grant 2022.13261.BD and has received funding from the European Union's H2020 programme through the project IMPULSE (grant agreement No 871161).
+\ack{The authors would like to thank P.~J.~Bilbao, B.~Malaca, T.~Grismayer, A.~Joglekar, E.~P.~Alves, and V.~Decyk for helpful discussions and the anonymous referees for their valuable comments which helped improve the quality of this manuscript.
+This work was supported by the FCT - Fundação para a Ciência e Tecnologia, I.P. under the Project No 2022.02230.PTDC (X-MASER) and PhD Fellowship Grant 2022.13261.BD and has received funding from the European Union's H2020 programme through the project IMPULSE (grant agreement No 871161).
 The graphics processing units (GPUs) used in this work were donated by NVIDIA Corporation.}